adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

   \sqrt{2} ^ 2 = \emptyset
 $$

-&nbsp;

-In the background, Lean is constantly Type-checking every assertion.
+In the background, `Lean` constantly `Type-checks` every assertion.

-&nbsp;

-This means that it can alert us to the fact that we are writing "non-sense" *before* a proof-checker based on Set Theory would.
+This means that it can alert us to the fact that we are writing "non-sense" `before` a proof-checker based on Set Theory would.

-&nbsp;

 You can think of `Type-checking` as `dimensional-analysis` in physics:

-[if you compute the speed of your car to be $70$Kg, you are sure that you've made a mistake!]
+[if you compute the speed of your bike to be $12$Kg, you are sure that you've made a mistake!]

+$\ldots$ and Lean will let you know.

 ---